Mallig: History

-Mallig was never a ready haven and abode for the migrants at the beginning, particularly because of the hostile natives who formerly dominated the area, and also because of the occurrence of endemic malaria.
+Mallig was a harsh abode for the migrants at the beginning, particularly because of the hostile natives who dominated the area, and also because of the occurrence of endemic malaria.
 It took the settlers gradual adaptation and acclimatization before they finally convinced their relatives and other migrants to settle permanently.

 Geography

-Mallig is bounded by the towns of Paracelis, Mt.
-Province on its western limits, Quezon, Isabela on its northern limits, Roxas, Isabela on its southern limits and by both Delfin Albano and Quirino, Isabela on its eastern limits.
-It is municipality within the Division/Province of Isabela in the region of Cagayan Valley.
+Mallig is bounded by the towns of Paracelis on its western limits, Quezon on its northern limits, Roxas on its southern limits and by both Delfin Albano and Quirino on its eastern limits.
+The municipality has a land area of 133.40 square kilometers or 51.51 square miles which constitutes 1.07% of Isabela's total area.

-Its main gateway is the Santiago-Tuguegarao road which is a part of the national highway.
-The Ilagan-Delfin Albano-Mallig road, a provincial road, also serves as an important point of entry to Mallig.
+Its main gateway is the Santiago–Tuguegarao Road which is a part of the national highway.
+The Ilagan–Delfin Albano–Mallig Road, a provincial road, also serves as an important point of entry to Mallig.
 It is also an agricultural town mainly composed of agricultural farms such as rice fields and corn fields which makes its rural landscape.

+Mallig is situated 37.33 km from the provincial capital Ilagan, and 425.19 km from the country's capital city of Manila.

 Barangays

 Mallig is politically subdivided into 18 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.